-A Biowaste Club is a tool or methodology for multistakeholder engagement, applied via a series of events, workshops, trainings, focus groups, and others collaborative approaches.
+A Biowaste Club is a tool or framework for multistakeholder engagement, applied via a series of events, workshops, trainings, focus groups etc.

-A Biowaste Club provides the necessary neutral stage for a variety of actors to meet, discuss, and collaborate and to, for example:
+The format and focus of each Biowaste Club meeting (BCM) can vary, depending on the local context.
+A BC provides the necessary neutral stage for a variety of actors to meet, discuss, and collaborate and to, for example: